What is Father’s Day Gifting All About?

 If your dad is an aspiring chef and cooking is his thing, take a look at our superb collection of chef cooking knives and knife gift sets endorsed by famous chefs such as Jean-Christophe Novelli, Freddy Bird and Mike Robinson.
 Discover the range of Flint and Flame chef kitchen knives and luxury knife sets.

 If your Dad prefers to escape to his shed or man cave then perhaps he might enjoy listening to his favourite tunes on one of our brilliant Bluetooth portable speakers

 And our range of awesome Gingko portable table lamps.
 They come in various shapes, colours, sizes and styles to suit everyone's tastes.
 This one featured below is the flexible concertina smart Accordion table lamp.

 While we are talking tech, we also have a very nice selection of smart LED clocks.
 Always a big hit on Father's day!

 Lastly, if you want to say it all with just a word (or a phrase), then say it with a Vintage Playing Cards picture frame.
 These lovely black box wall art frames spell out a special word or humorous phrase using original 1930’s playing cards.
-Of course, we have the perfect one, spelling out the very appropriate word, DADDY.
 Beautifully mounted on black and cream bevelled mounting board, they are very unusual gifts that are also collectable and just say it all!

 Whatever you decide to do on Father’s Day, enjoy your special time together and remember to make great memories too!